prechelt/typecheck-decorator/README.md

 checked likewise if a result annotation had been provided.

-4 The four sorts of annotation
+4 The five sorts of annotation
 ==============================

 ``@tc.typecheck`` allows four different kinds of annotation to